tashikagunasena/My-version-of-Amazon.com/README.md

 ## Overview

 This repository contains the source code for a functional clone of the Amazon.com e-commerce platform.
-This project demonstrates proficiency in front-end web development by replicating the core user interface, layout, and interactive elements of one of the world's largest online retail platforms .
+This project demonstrates proficiency in front-end web development by replicating the core user interface, layout, and interactive elements of one of the world's largest online retail platforms.

 **Live Site:** [https://tashikagunasena.github.io/My-version-of-Amazon.com/](https://tashikagunasena.github.io/My-version-of-Amazon.com/)